Sturgeon Moon

 Colleen Keller Breuning © 2023

 It all happened by accident last night, when I was dressed in my workout clothes about to head down to the basement for a Bodi workout.
 I was wondering where Dan was, and I saw him out on the back deck.
 As I was walking out to talk to him, I saw it.
-The beautiful rising Sturgeon Moon, tucked away behind the trees in the conservancy woods behind our yard.
+The beautiful rising Strawberry Moon, tucked away behind the trees in the conservancy woods behind our yard.
 As if by pure reflex, I ran to grab my Nikon camera and iPhone and told Dan excitedly to look behind him at the moon.

 Colleen Keller Breuning © 2023